Justice for Dwane brings peace to a hurting family, and a suspected killer to justice

 “Wish he was here,” says Navarro Simmons, Dwane’s dad.
 “I feel like he knows that.”

 “You took away a wonderful young man.
-Dwane was a good person.” says the slain mans father.
+Dwane was a good person.” says Navarro.
 “So, we still continue to pray for you, but we hope that justice is served.
 And you get exactly what’s coming to you.”

-“When it looked like justice wouldn’t be served.
-When it looked like the case was going to go cold.
-When it looked like nobody was paying attention,” comments Yasmine, “he kept coming to us and saying to us ‘justice will be served.'”
+“When it looked like justice wouldn’t be served, when it looked like the case was going to go cold, when it looked like nobody was paying attention, he kept coming to us and saying to us ‘justice will be served,” said Yasmine Simmons.

 While the Washburn Football Team will miss one of their own, their coach is relieved Simmons’ family has gotten the answers they were looking for.